 Upon mutual written agreement of the Parties, either Party may provide adequate self-insurance in lieu of the requirements of this Section 13.
 The insurance coverages described above shall be primary with respect to any other coverage available to the other Party and shall not be deemed to limit the insured Party’s liability under this Agreement.

-SECTION 14 – LIMITATION ON DAMAGES
+SECTION 14 – LIMITATION ON DAMAGES [See changes in Interconnection Agreement and based upon finalization of those changes, this section should be changed in order to conform with those changes]

 UNDER NO CIRCUMSTANCE SHALL EITHER PARTY OR THEIR RESPECTIVE AFFILIATES, DIRECTORS, OFFICERS, EMPLOYEES AND AGENTS, OR ANY OF THEM, BE LIABLE TO THE OTHER PARTY, ITS AFFILIATES, DIRECTORS, OFFICERS, EMPLOYEES AND AGENTS, OR ANY OF THEM, WHETHER IN TORT, CONTRACT OR OTHERWISE FOR ANY SPECIAL, INDIRECT, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS.
 EACH PARTY’S LIABILITY HEREUNDER SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES (INCLUDING DAMAGES FOR WHICH A PARTY IS LIABLE TO A THIRD PARTY); AND ALL OTHER DAMAGES SPECIFIED IN THIS SECTION ARE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.
 THE PROVISIONS OF THIS SECTION SHALL SURVIVE THE TERMINATION OR EXPIRATION OF THIS AGREEMENT.

-SECTION 15 – INDEMNIFICATION
+SECTION 15 – INDEMNIFICATION [See changes in Interconnection Agreement and based upon finalization of those changes, this section should be changed in order to conform with those changes]

 Subject to the limitation of liability set forth in Section 14 and the application of the provisions of Section 15(C), each Party shall indemnify, hold harmless and defend the other Party and its Affiliates and their directors, officers, shareholders, agents, employees, successors and assigns (collectively, “Indemnified Persons”) from and against any and all: